 Born in Yamanashi in 1956, he graduated from the Faculty of Industrial Design of Tama Art University.
 As a resident designers took care of microelectronics design tools, including watches.
 In 1989 Fukasawa moved to the United States and entered all'IDEO, a very rare case for a Japanese product designer at the time.
 At that time the Silicon Valley was undergoing strong growth thanks to computer technology, and Fukasawa was mainly devoted to the design of computers and electronic components for companies in the region, as well as medical equipment, furniture and sporting goods.
 In 1996 he returned to Japan, where he formed the headquarters of the IDEO in Tokyo, where he became responsible.
 In 2003 created Naoto Fukasawa Design.

-The Fukasawa approach to product design is very original and concepts "no worries" and "Design dissolving in behavior" are international consensus.
-Fukasawa considers the simplicity in design as a way to promote the completeness and a harmonious relationship between the user, the object and the environment as the very purpose of the project.
-This way of thinking is also called the "Outline", or outline.
-Delineate means defining the boundaries of the relationship between objects, people and environment.
-Today Fukasawa lives in Tokyo where he has his small team, and cooperates with many leading international companies.
+Fukasawa's approach to product design is very original and his concepts "Without thoughts" and "Design that dissolves into behavior" find consensus on an international level.
+Fukasawa considers simplicity in design as a way to foster completeness and a harmonious relationship between the user, the object and the environment as the purpose of the project itself.
+This way of thinking is also called "Outline", or delineate.
+Delineating means defining the boundaries of the relationship between objects, people and the environment.
+Today Fukasawa lives in Tokyo where he has his small team, and collaborates with many important international companies.

 Besides the title of Honorable Royal Designer for Industry, insignitogli by the Royal Society of Arts in 2007 as an example for the industry, Fukasawa has won many other awards.